February 20, 2020 § 1 Comment

-Understand that even if you want to stay in control of your child’s education, you will be limited in the information you can get from the school.
-Under FERPA (Federal Educational Rights and Privacy Act), the college cannot give you such things as grades, class schedule, or billing information without the students written consent—even if you’re the one paying the bills.
+Understand that even if you want to stay in control of your child’s education, you will be limited in the information you can get from the school once he is accepted.
+Under FERPA (Federal Educational Rights and Privacy Act), the college cannot give you such things as grades, class schedule, or billing information without the student’s written consent—even if you’re the one paying the bills.

 - On campus

 You’ll want your children to find community when they relocate.
 Some campuses will have a residence hall set aside for honors students or a floor designated for students with common educational interests.
 You can contact local churches and campus ministries (some of which will offer housing).
 Maybe there’s a Mu Kappa chapter (for missionary kids) on campus.
 Or maybe the school has a recognized group for Third Culture Kids (TCKs).
 International student clubs may offer a good fit as well.